delphidabbler/codesnip/README.md

 > :information_source: "Caboli" is a Welsh language word that translates into English as to "polish" or to "buff".

+:warning: _**This repository is experimental and could be removed or abandoneed at any time - do not rely on it.**_

 ## Rationale

 Their have been several attempts, spanning 9 years, to create a radically different CodeSnip version 5.
 These plans all required a significant rewriting of the code base.
 All the attempts have failed because they were too ambitious.
 (See the `pagoda`, `pavilion` & `belvedere` branches.)